jonfouchard/perso.github.io/_pages/publications.md

 {% include base_path %}

 **Flows and folds of epithelial tissues**
 - Rupture strength of living cell monolayers.
-(2023).
-J. Duque, A. Bonfanti, J. Fouchard, L. Baldauf, S. R. Azenha, E. Ferber, A. Harris, E. Barriga, A. Kabla and G. Charras. *bioRxiv*, 2023.01.
-05.522736.
+(2024).
+J. Duque, A. Bonfanti, J. Fouchard, L. Baldauf, S. R. Azenha, E. Ferber, A. Harris, E. Barriga, A. Kabla and G. Charras. *Nature Materials*, 23:1563–1574.
 - Curling of epithelial monolayers reveals a coupling between active bending and tissue tension.
 (2020).
 J. Fouchard, T. Wyatt, A. Proag, A. Lisica, P. Recho, M. Suzanne, A. Kabla and G. Charras. *PNAS*, 117(17):9377-9383.
 - Actomyosin controls planarity and folding of epithelial monolayers during compression.
 (2020).
 T. Wyatt*, J. Fouchard*, A. Lisica, N. Khalilgharibi, B. Baum, P. Recho, A. Kabla and G. Charras.  *Nature Materials*, 19:109–117.
 Commented in the same issue: To buckle or not to buckle, U. Schwartz, 19:8–9.
 - A tug-of-war between stretching and bending in living cell sheets.
 (2020).
 P. Recho, J. Fouchard, T. Wyatt, N. Khalilgharibi, G. Charras and A. Kabla. *Physical Review E*, 102, 012401.